Artniaina/AdvocatHub/README.md

 Backend

     PC SOFT Tools: Webdev webservices for backend development.
-    HFSQL Client/Server: The database used for managing and storing application data.
+    HFSQL Client/Server: database used for managing and storing application data.